devopsacademyau/academy/README.md

 To complete the DevOps Academy, you will have to go through 8 classes with hands-on exercises.
 For each exercise, you will have to submit your code via pull requests to this repository as per [instructions](#exercises).
 The last two labs are complete projects based on current industry needs.

 You will also be required to peer review at least 5 pull requests from other students to finish this course.

+There will be 2 modes of learning the content in these classes:

+1. Self-learning.
+Where you go through all the classes on your own pace and submit the exercises when you're ready.

+2. Face-to-Face Classes or Virtual Classes.
+Where the instructors will go through the content of each class and answer any questions or concerns you might have.
+To sign up for the classes you can email help@devopsacademy.com to get the presentation dates and the availability for the upcoming class.

 # Requirements